gwu-libraries/hotbot/README.md

-hotbot
+hotbot - Work in Progress
 -------

-a very simple django app that tracks temperature and humidity data from an Arduino Uno.  it collects temperature and humidity and sends them back to a server API.  its API is exposed by tastypie.
+A very simple django app that tracks temperature and humidity data from an Arduino Uno.
+It collects temperature and humidity and sends them back to a server API.
+Its API is exposed by tastypie.

 installation